Skip to main content

 From the dashboard

 Open your Frame and click Deployments.
 Pick any deployment from the list to see its logs.
 Builds that are in progress stream live; older ones load from the archive.
-If a deploy fails, the logs are the first place to look - Nubo highlights the error line to save you scrolling.
+If a deploy fails, the logs are the first place to look.
+The failing step is the last thing printed, so scroll to the bottom.

 From the API